simonneutert/pizza-dough-calculator/README.md

 ## New York pizza (American)

 When Italians started immigrating to America, they took their beloved pizza with them to the USA.
-Most Italians started making pizza in coal or gas ovens that weren’t as hot as the wood-fired ovens in Italy.
+Most Italians started making pizza in coal or gas ovens that weren't as hot as the wood-fired ovens in Italy.
 This meant that the pizza needed more time to bake and that the recipe had to be adjusted to the longer baking time.
 This is how the New York pizza was born.

 When stretching out a New York pizza you will leave it slightly thicker than a Neapolitan or a Roman pizza.

 It takes between 8 and 15 minutes to bake.

 A Neapolitan pizza would dry out during this period.
-The New Yorker doesn’t because of its key ingredients: oil & sugar.
+The New Yorker doesn't because of its key ingredients: oil & sugar.
 The oil protects the dough from drying out and the sugar helps the crust to brown more evenly, giving it more flavour.

 ### Ingredients ratio